Fix These 5 Work-Related Skin Problems With Quality Gloves

 Remember: It’s easier to prevent an injury than it is to heal one.
 Wearing gloves is the best preventative method when it comes to calluses.

-If you’re putting your hands through a lot of friction during the workday (in industries like framing or lumber) a leather-palmed glove like S13KBGLP can help.
 Made with goatskin, nature’s strongest leather, this glove has a cut-resistant string-knit body for better hand movement and breathability compared to a full leather glove.

 There is a right way and a wrong way to removing calluses.